Rogers-17/messenger-chatbox/README.md

 src/
 ├── assets/
 |      UI/UX/                   # The designs for the landing page
-│      Iamges/                  # for any image we want to display ├── components/
+│      Images/                  # for any image we want to display ├── components/
-│   ├── Navabr.vue              # Hero section with CTA
+│   ├── Navbar.vue              # Hero section with CTA
 │   ├── Hero.vue                # Hero section with CTA
 │   ├── Features.vue            # Feature highlights
 │   ├── FAQs.vue                # Interactive FAQ accordion